 When it comes to portable drawing tablets, we are often stuck with an operating system that doesn’t support desktop-based industry-standard drawing applications.

 The Microsoft Surface Pro 7 is different.
 It is one of the most compact drawing tablets that run a full-fledged desktop operating system.

 Surface Pro Display

-The tablet comes with a 12.3-inch screen with a resolution of 2736 x 1824 which is similar to the Apple iPad.
-It has a color coverage of 98% sRGB that produces color-accurate images.
+The Surface Pro 7 comes with a 12.3-inch screen with a resolution of 2736 x 1824 which is similar to the Apple iPad.
+It has a color accuracy of 98% sRGB that produces good images.

-The Surface Pro has a very handy built-in Kickstand at the back.
-The stand enables it to position the tablet at any desired angle.
+The tablet has a built-in kickstand at the back which allows you to position the tablet at any angle and draw over it.

 - Size – 12.3 inches

 - Resolution – 2736 x 1824 pixels